JuliaPolyhedra/XPORTA.jl/docs/src/Internals/file_io.md

 ## Temp Files (Default Usage)

-By default, PORTA.jl will create the `porta_tmp/` directory to which it will write all PORTA related files.
+By default, XPORTA.jl will create the `porta_tmp/` directory to which it will write all PORTA related files.
 At the end of computation, `porta_tmp/` and all of its contents are deleted.